Foot Reflexology

 Stress

-• Children leaving home.
+* Children leaving home

-• Teenagers living at home.
+* Teenagers living at home

-• Ageing relatives that need more support.
+* Ageing relatives who need more support

 “Chronically elevated cortisol increases the likelihood of severe menopausal symptoms”.